On the geometric fixed-points of real topological cyclic homology: TCR of the integers and perfect rings

 On homotopy groups they are described by the same projections and diagonals as in the case for $\Z$ of Propositions \ref{F for Z} and \ref{R for Z}, except that $r$ is postcomposed with the root isomorphism of the perfect $\F_2$-algebra $B/2$.
 The same argument of the proof of \ref{geometric of TCRZ computation} gives a fibre sequence

+and in particular $\TCR(B;2)^{{\phi \Z/2}}$ splits as a wedge of Eilenberg-MacLane spectra, since the projection map in the fibre sequence is $H\Z$-linear.
 Moreover by composing with the Frobenius of $B/2$, which is an isomorphism, we can trade $\sqrt{\beta}$ for $\beta$, and replace all the other roots by squares.
 The homotopy groups non-congruent to $0$ modulo $4$ follow immediately from the long exact sequence on homotopy groups, and $\pi_{4l}$ is isomorphic to $\pi_0$ for all $l\geq 0$.
 In order to calculate $\pi_0$ we observe that the fibre of a triangular matrix such as the one above can be calculated by the iterated pullback

 where the three squares are pullbacks.
 By the Mayer-Vietoris sequence of the top square we see that there is an isomorphism

 By looking at the long exact sequences induced by $\beta$ and $b$, the right square gives a commutative diagram with exact rows